Kerwood/Rtorrent-Auto-Install/README.md

 	unrar-free
 	unzip

-The script compiles and installs xmlrpc-c from svn.
+The script compiles and installs lastest xmlrpc-c from svn.
-Installs rtorrent-0.9.3 and libtorrent-0.13.2, from github.
+Installs rtorrent-0.9.4 and libtorrent-0.13.4, from github.
-Installs rutorrent-3.5 from official site.
+Installs rutorrent-3.6 from official site.

 **Plugin List**